-10 Sara Weller CBE Independent Director Appointed: February 2012
+08 Sara Weller CBE Independent Director Appointed: February 2012

 Skills and experience: With a background in retail and associated sectors, including financial services, Sara brings a broad perspective to the Board.
-She is a strong advocate of customers and of the application of new technology, both of which directly support Lloyds Banking Group's strategy.
+She is a passionate advocate of customers, the community, financial inclusion and the development of digital skills which directly support Lloyds Banking Group's strategy and her role as Chairman of the Responsible Business Committee.
 Sara has considerable experience of boards at both executive and non-executive level.
-Her previous appointments include Managing Director of Argos, various senior positions at J Sainsbury including Deputy Managing Director, Lead Non-Executive Director at the Department of Communities and Local Government, a Non-Executive Director of Mitchells & Butler as well as a number of senior management roles for Abbey National and Mars Confectionery.

-External appointments: Non-Executive Director of United Utilities Group and Chair of their Remuneration Committee, a Governing Council Member of Cambridge University, Chairman of the Planning Inspectorate and Board member at the Higher Education Funding Council.
+Her previous appointments include Managing Director of Argos, various senior positions at J Sainsbury including Deputy Managing Director, Lead Non-Executive Director at the Department of Communities and Local Government. a Non-Executive Director of Mitchells & Butlers as well as a number of senior management roles for Abbey National and Mars Confectionery.
+She has an MA in Chemistry from Oxford University External appointments: Non-Executive Director of United Utilities Group and Chair of their Remuneration Committee, a Governing Council Member of Cambridge University, Chairman of the Planning Inspectorate and Board member at the Higher Education Funding Council.